pumpkinheadguyy/trasg/README.md

-tihsg is a ctah app whree you can chta wtih tohre usres.
+This is a chat-bot in telegramm